otenim/GLCIC-PyTorch/README.md

 If you would like to run our training script, we recommend you to use a more than middle-range GPU such as GTX 1070 or GTX 1080(Ti).

-All the above dependent libraries can be installed with pip command.

 ## DEMO (Inference)

 ### 1. Download our pretrained model and the training config file.